Term life insurance pricing is confusing.

 Life insurance rates increase gradually in your 20’s and 30’s.
 There aren’t any big jumps until you hit your 40’s.
 From then, they can increase substantially from one year to the next.

 Again, no surprise here.
 The higher the death benefit, the higher the cost.
-However, life insurance is priced by tiers, or rate bands as they’re called in the industry.
+However, life insurance is priced by rate bands, as they’re called in the industry.
 Smaller policies fall into the lower bands, which have a higher unit cost.
 Larger policies, although they cost more overall, actually have a lower unit cost.

 This table demonstrates how unit costs affect policy pricing.